mconlon17/vivo-ontology-new/ado/README.md

 ## Files

 * `ado-header.owl` a header file for ADO
-* `ado.csv` a `robot` template file listing degrees to be included as classes in ADO
+* `ado.tsv` a `robot` template file listing degrees to be included as classes in ADO
 * `mkado` a script for making ADO from the header and template using robot.
 A compliance report is produced.
 * `ado-report.tsv` the compliance report produced by `robot report`
 * `ado.owl` the current draft ontology for inspection in protege, VOCAL, VOWL and other tools